Characters of the Devil May Cry series: Arius

 Arius, the primary antagonist in Devil May Cry 2, is an insane, wealthy businessman who owns an international company, Uroboros.
 He wants to find the legendary Arcana, artifacts which would allow him to raise Argosax from the demonic realm and use his power to control the world.
 Human at the beginning of the game, Arius has access to powerful magic (which enables him to fight demon hunters like Dante) and can create his own demons.
 Near the end of the game, in Lucia's scenario, Arius survives his battle with Dante.
 Infused with the power of Argosax, he attacks Lucia (first as a demonic version of himself).
-As he begins to lose, he mutates into a giant creature.
+As he begins to lose, he mutates into a giant, lizard-like creature with a gaping mouth that spews poison.

 Argosax the Chaos

 Argosax the Chaos was a cruel demonic deity who once rivaled Mundus and was the final antagonist of Devil May Cry 2.
 Like his sovereign, Argosax was imprisoned in the void of the Underworld by Sparda when the rebellious knight came to the aide of the clan of Dumary Island.
 Using the Arcanas—sacred relics used to exorcise Argosax centuries prior—Arius intended to absorb the demon's power to achieve apotheosis.
 Instead, as Dante had switched the Medaglia coin with his own, the ritual was incomplete and caused Arius to become possessed upon dying.

-Despite its faulty execution, the ritual was sufficient enough to create a portal to the devil's prison—enough to enable Argosax to escape if given time.
+Despite its faulty execution, the ritual was enough to create a portal to the devil's prison—enough to enable Argosax to escape if given time.
 Seeking to put an end to this scheme, Dante elects to enter the gateway and face the demon deity like his father before him.
 When he first appears, his native form—the Despair Embodied, a fiery horned hermaphrodite with angelic wings—is gestating inside of a chrysalis composed of the reanimated corpses of assorted bosses from games 1 and 2.
 He's capable of channeling their power while in this form.

 Emerging from the destroyed mass after a lengthy battle, the Despair Embodied challenges Dante.
 It is able to use energy and projectile attacks with its wings as well as teleport and shapeshift its arms into swords in its male form, and whips in its female form, as its main weapons.
-After another long confrontation, the demon's wings shatter from exhaustion and Dante finally destroys the disgraced lord with a lighting-infused gunshot from Ivory.
-However, with the portal having sealed behind him during their battle, Dante was now trapped in the demonic realm.
+Dante fights the Despair Embodied in another prolonged battle until its wings shatter from exhaustion; and then finally defeats it with the help of Trish, shooting it with a lightning-infused bullet from his pistol, Ivory.
+After the battle, Dante remains trapped in the demon world as the portal he used to enter has accidentally closed.